CNSP-OS/cnsp-website/views/md/chapters/delhi/index.md

 -------

 The CNSP Foundation is a professional association of global members and is open to anyone interested in learning more about network security.
 Local chapters are run independently and guided by the [Chapter Leader Handbook](/chapters/leader_handbook).
 As a non-profit professional association your support and sponsorship of any meeting venue and/or refreshments is tax-deductible.
 Financial contributions should only be made online using the authorized online chapter donation button.
-To be a SPEAKER at ANY OWASP Chapter in the world simply review the [speaker agreement](/chapters/speaker_agreement) and then contact the local chapter leader with details of what CNSP PROJECT, independent research or related network security topic you would like to present on.
+To be a SPEAKER at ANY CNSP Chapter in the world simply review the [speaker agreement](/chapters/speaker_agreement) and then contact the local chapter leader with details of what CNSP PROJECT, independent research or related network security topic you would like to present on.

 <br><br>
 <div class="tabs">